NikolaiSte/CaNoRock/README.md

 # CaNoRock
-"Public" repository so that we all can access them.
+Public repository so that we all can access them.